Takayasu arteritis in Child

 - Mycotic aneurism – rule out sepsis or endocarditis with blood culture

-- Tuberculosis – check PPD status
+- Tuberculosis – check purified protein derivative (PPD) status

 - Leprosy – look for hypopigmented or erythematous macules with loss of sensation, thickened peripheral nerves, and acid-fast bacilli on skin smear or biopsy